 Reports to: Chief Advancement Officer

-The Member and Donor Relations Coordinator is an active member of the Advancement Division (American Civil War Museum Foundation and Marketing & Public Relations), which enhances the Museum’s sustainability by inspiring audience engagement, increasing public awareness, and cultivating opportunities for financial giving.
-Through these efforts, the Advancement team broadens and deepens the Museum’s audience and funding base for exploring the causes, course, and legacies of the American Civil War era.
-The team also enhances relationships between the museum, its audiences, and its partners; and support the desired impact of the museum’s larger interpretive plan and strategic plan.
+The Manager of Institutional Giving is a key member of the Advancement team, which enhances the museum’s sustainability by inspiring audience engagement, increasing public awareness, and cultivating opportunities for financial giving.
+Through these efforts, the Advancement team broadens and deepens the museum’s audience and funding base for exploring the causes, course, and legacies of the American Civil War era.
+The team also enhances relationships between the Museum, its audiences, and its partners; and supports the desired impact of the Museum’s larger interpretive and strategic plans.

 Duties and Responsibilities: